Adamello Ski Touring Long Weekend

 This is only a possible itinerary, but you can specify the peaks you would like to ski

-We meet at Passo del Tonale, check the gear and take the lifts towards Passo Paradiso or Passo Presena.
-From here we choose a warm-up tour in the Val Presena area – for example towards Passo Presena or Cima Presena – on wide, open slopes with a steady gradient.
-Typical ascent: around 700–900 metres, with plenty of time to adjust to the snow and altitude and to refine technique and safety routines together.
+We meet at Passo del Tonale, check the equipment together and take the lifts towards Passo Paradiso or Passo Presena.
+From here we choose a warm-up tour in the Val Presena area, for example towards Passo Presena or Cima Presena.

 2. Day 2